 There are tons of places to stay at Mount Rainier for families.
 We really liked Stone Creek Lodge, which is just steps away from the park entrance.

-There’s also the National Park Inn that is in Longmire, if you want to be inside the park.
+If you want to be inside the park, there’s also the National Park Inn in Longmire.
 Plus, there are several campgrounds for tent and RV camping.

 When is the best time to visit Mt Rainier National Park?